danitrod/Lyra/README.md

 Go to the [Functions API management section](https://cloud.ibm.com/functions/apimanagement) and create a Managed API.
 Name it whatever you like.
 Go to your newly created Managed API and go to the section `Definition`.
 There, create an operation, give it a path, set the method to `POST` and select your sequence.
 After creating the operation, remember to scroll down the screen and click on `Save` to save your changes.
 Now, go back to `Summary` and copy the route on the screen to your API.
 Insert this route in the [server file](./server/server.js), line 16 and add a `/<your path name>` to the end of the route.
 Your server should now be able to connect to your API operation.

 ## Running the app locally
-Simpy clone the repo, put your API route in the server file (step above) and run the following commands from the root directory:
+Simpy clone the repo, put your API route in the server file (step above) and run the following commands from the `/server` directory:

 ```
 # Installs dependencies
-cd client && npm install && cd ../server npm install
+npm run install-deps

 # Builds app and runs locally
 npm run local